ibexa/documentation-developer/docs/api/graphql/graphql_operations.md

 Operations on content in GraphQL are performed using [mutations](https://graphql.org/learn/queries/#mutations).
 They include creating, updating, and deleting Content items.

-The schema contains two mutations per Content Type, e.g. `createFolder` and `updateFolder`.
+The schema contains two mutations per content type, e.g. `createFolder` and `updateFolder`.
 You can also make use of the generic `deleteContent` and `uploadFiles` mutations.

 ## Creating content